Joe "Pegleg" Morgan: Prison time

 In 1961, Morgan led eleven inmates in a jailbreak from Los Angeles County Jail through a pipe shaft and using hacksaw blades he hid in his prosthetic leg.

 Morgan was well respected within the ranks of the Mexican Mafia and became a high-ranking member.
 His connections with cocaine and heroin suppliers in Mexico helped pave the foundation for the Mexican Mafia's narcotics distribution throughout California.
-Morgan was able to persuade the Aryan Brotherhood to forge a loose alliance with La Eme, due to having the Black Guerrilla Family as a mutual rival.
+Morgan was able to persuade the Aryan Brotherhood to forge a loose alliance with La eMe, due to having the Black Guerrilla Family as a mutual rival.
 This was after Morgan tried and successfully made loose alliances with black gangs such as the BGF, which eventually broke down because the Mexican leaders at the time had issues with multiple black gangs.
-It was thought that Morgan wanted to set deals with white and black gangs to ensure La Eme would come out the dominant force with little resistance.
+It was thought that Morgan wanted to set deals with white and black gangs to ensure La eMe would come out the dominant force with little resistance.
 Morgan was known for thinking strategically.

-Allegedly, Morgan made diplomatic relations with the Los Angeles crime family through Michael Rizzitello, whom he and Rodolfo Cadena met during the nine-year sentence of the reputed mobster in Chino for a string of armed robberies during the 1970s.
+Allegedly, Morgan established diplomatic relations with the Los Angeles crime family through Michael Rizzitello, whom he and Rodolfo Cadena met during the nine-year sentence of the reputed mobster in Chino for a string of armed robberies during the 1970s.

 Morgan committed the first prison gang street execution in Los Angeles in 1971.

-It is believed that Morgan offered Croatian political refugees, such as Andrija Artuković, protection from Yugoslav agents in the nation.
-Los Angeles was one of the few cities Croatians could openly oppose the communist government without any of the local leadership being murdered like in Chicago and New York City.
-It's believed Morgan used his gang ties to intimidate or even murder state agents sent to kill their political rivals.
-It's even been suggested that Morgan had family ties to Artuković, as both he and Morgan's fathers came from the village of Klobuk in Ljubuški, Bosnia.

-Morgan allegedly spent more than seven months in federal prison for arms trafficking from Utah to California.
-By the mid to late 1970s Morgan was one of the highest ranking Mexican Mafia members in Southern California, and had reach in most of the U.S and even as far as Mexico.
+Morgan spent more than seven months in federal prison for arms trafficking from Utah to California.
+By the mid to late 1970s Morgan was one of the highest ranking Mexican Mafia members in Southern California, and had influence in most of the U.S and even as far as Mexico.